 Some have even gone as far as to say that Kuroda’s time is better well-spent somewhere else besides the BOJ (like the International Monetary Fund).
 Despite the criticisms, Kuroda is set to replace the current governor, Masaaki Shirakawa, on March 19.

 Kuroda won’t be alone in his task to bring Japan out of deflation.
 Kikuo Iwata, who supports alternative monetary policy, and BOJ official Hiroshi Nakaso were designated as Kuroda’s deputy governors.

 What’s next for monetary policy?

-The leadership change could cause the BOJ to lean towards a more expansionary monetary policy (even more loose than what it has now).
+The leadership change could cause the BOJ to lean towards a more expansionary monetary policy (even looser than what it has now).